gitter-badger/upspeak/README.md

 Upspeak aims to provide simple tools to build information archives, aka, repositories.
 These repositories can gather data from (or, proxy for us in) places on the web, practically any system accessible over HTTP.
 It will then let us annotate the data, and (if we want it to) send replies back, all within their contexts.

-It *integrates* with tools that we already use to consume or create information in multiple (often shared) contexts, and unifies them in a common context which it can replicate continuously from &/ to any of these places:
+It will integrate with tools that we already use to consume or create information in multiple (often shared) contexts.
+It will be able to replicate continuously from and/or to any of these places:

 * *Issue queues*: GitHub Issues, GitLab Issues, Bugzilla
 * *Forums*: Discourse, Reddit